Trixelit/CTF-Writeups/DEADFACE CTF 2023/SQL/README.md

 # DEADFACE CTF 2023 SQL Challenges
+These are the writeups for the SQL challenges I completed.

-These write-ups are my personal solutions, and there could be several solutions to the same challenge.
+These writeups are my personal solutions, and there could be several solutions to the same challenge.

 [Aurora Compromise (10)](./challenges/Aurora%20Compromise.md)
 [Foreign Keys (10)](./challenges/Foreign%20Keys.md)